HMA Review: Quick Expert Summary

 - Kill switch.
 This feature disables your internet access if the VPN disconnects to prevent accidental exposure of your data (available on Windows and macOS).

-I also really like the App Kill Switch, which allows you to deny specific apps (like torrent clients) from accessing the internet if the VPN disconnects.
-This way, it will prevent you from torrenting if you lose the VPN connection, but you can continue your other online activities undisturbed.
+I also really like the App Kill Switch, which allows you to deny specific apps (like streaming apps) from accessing the internet if the VPN disconnects.
+This way, it will prevent you from revealing your IP address if you lose the VPN connection, but you can continue your other online activities undisturbed.
 And I really like that HMA VPN automatically connects to a VPN server when you open apps that you assign to the App Kill Switch.

 I like that HMA VPN includes built-in IPv6, DNS, and WebRTC leak protection on all devices.
 Many other top VPNs like VyprVPN make you manually disable IPv6 and WebRTC, so it’s nice to see that HMA VPN handles everything for you in the background.

 Split-tunneling lets you choose which apps go through the VPN tunnel and which apps go through your local network.
-HMA VPN’s split-tunneling works well (but it’s only available on Android) — I tested it by downloading a file while connected to a Czech server, and I watched content on YouTube through my internet service provider’s (ISP’s) network.
-I was able to securely and quickly download the file and watch my favorite videos at the same time without experiencing slowdowns.
+HMA VPN’s split-tunneling works well, but it’s only available on Android.
+I tested it by downloading a file while connected to a Czech server, and I accessed my bank account through my internet service provider’s (ISP’s) network (most banks block VPNs).
+I was able to securely and quickly download the file and access my bank account at the same time without experiencing slowdowns.

-However, HMA VPN only lets you split-tunnel apps, while top competitors like Proton VPN and Private Internet Access provide better flexibility because they also let you split-tunnel IP addresses.
+Top competitors like Proton VPN and Private Internet Access also let you split-tunnel IP addresses.
 That basically allows you to exclude specific websites instead of an entire browser.
-Also, those providers provide more convenience because they support split-tunneling on more devices — Private Internet Access has split-tunneling on Android, Windows, macOS, and Linux, and Proton VPN supports it on Android and Windows.
+Also, those VPNs provide more convenience because they support split-tunneling on more devices — Private Internet Access has split-tunneling on Android, Windows, macOS, and Linux, and Proton VPN supports it on Android and Windows.

 Overall, HMA VPN has good split-tunneling, but only on Android.
 I’d like to see HMA VPN add this feature at least to the Windows app in the future — it’s rare to find split-tunneling on macOS and iOS.
 On the plus side, HMA VPN’s split-tunneling works well, there are no bugs, and it’s very easy to use.